 4) Increased vehicular autonomy

 New fleet vehicles will incorporate more autonomous features including advanced driver assistance systems like adaptive cruise control, hands-free park assist, and driverless delivery.
 Adaptive cruise control helps vehicles maintain safe spacing with the surrounding cars on the road, contributing to enhanced safety by reducing the risk of collisions.
-This can be done by collecting and analyzing data to set the spacing.
+This can be done by collecting and analysing data to set the spacing.

 5) Remote vehicle fleet management